MaxInvent

 ParcelforceHeavy parcels 10kg+, palletisedB2B business-address deliveries

-Why Temu courier in the rate-shopping mix matters
+Why Temu courier in the dispatch workflow matters

-Pure “always pick cheapest” is a trap — cheap couriers have higher damage and later delivery than premium couriers, and SLA breaches cost more than the saving.
+Pure “always choose the cheapest” is a trap.
+Late delivery, unsuitable service, damage risk and marketplace SLA breaches can cost more than the label difference.
 Realistic rule patterns:

 • SKU-level exclusions.
 Fragile SKUs exclude Evri.
 Hazmat SKUs exclude Royal Mail air.
 Oversize SKUs exclude anything with a 1.2m max.